TES5Edit/fopdoc/FO3/Records.md

 ## Record Types

-Each record type's page documents its fields.
+Each record type's page documents its subrecords.
 The common record header structure is documented further down this page.

 Type | Name
 -----|------------